2w21234/privateST/README.md

 # privateST: Privacy-Preserving Deep Learning Inference for Spatial Transcriptomics

 This repository provides the code to perform privacy-preserving inference on a pre-trained ResNet18 model using homomorphic encryption.
 The model is trained using the **BrstNet** code to predict spatial transcriptomics data from histopathology images.
-The goal is to demonstrate a workflow where sensitive patient data (histopathology images) can be processed on an external server without exposing the raw information[cite: 40, 41, 42].
+The goal is to demonstrate a workflow where sensitive patient data (histopathology images) can be processed on an external server without exposing the raw information.

 The trained model (`model/epoch_11_model_state_dict.pth`) is loaded, and inference is run on encrypted data using the **Orion** framework.